Federal Investment Tax Credit

 If your system is not on track to meeting the annual usage the SGIP program requires, certain settings of your system may be restricted; for example, limiting the share of the system’s capacity you can reserve for backup.
 This may occur 8 months into the year and on the anniversary of that date for the next four years of the program.
 This would be a temporary restriction, with full functionality restored once you have met the program’s cycling requirements.

 SGIP prohibits energy storage systems from being used solely for backup purposes.
 The system must “cycle” (charge and discharge on a regular basis) to meet some of your onsite electrical needs.

 You can adjust the backup reserve or use Backup-Only for times when you are concerned about the power (for example during storms), but for day-to-day operation, you will need to use Self-Powered or Time-Based Control to meet the SGIP requirements.

-If Powerwall is installed at the same time or retrofitted onto existing solar panels, Powerwall is eligible for the 30% Federal ITC.
-You can receive both the California SGIP incentive and the Federal ITC for your Powerwall if you meet both program requirements.
+You can receive both the California SGIP incentive and the Federal Investment Tax Credit (ITC) for your Powerwall if you meet both program requirements.